 Jolly Jumbuck Harry and Mt Ascot Heather have earned the right to proudly fly the Queensland flag at the Australia Sheep and Wool Show in Bendigo, Victoria, in July.

-They will also head to National Merino Sheep Show in Dubbo, NSW in August.
+They will also head to the National Merino Sheep Show in Dubbo, NSW in August.

 Family spokesperson Nigel Brumpton said they were overwhelmed by their success at this year's State Sheep Show competing against the quality of the interstate and Queensland studs.